tisuela/CourseCake/docs/README.md

 ## Where's my university? 🤷‍♂️
 [Open up an issue](https://github.com/nananananate/CourseCake/issues/new/choose)!
 If there's enough of a need, I'm down to add support for your school.
 If you'd like to help code a scraper or have an API to provide, [let me know](https://github.com/nananananate/CourseCake/issues/new/choose).

-## Course vs Class
-📚 A `Course` is a unit of teaching that lasts a term.

-📝 A `Class` is an offering of a `Course`.
-This means a `Class` has information for the purpose of enrollment and meaning, such as  instructor, meeting times, location, and status (open or closed).
-A `Course` has many `classes`, however each `Class` belongs to exactly one `Course`.

-See more about `Course` and `Class`, such as their schemas, in the documentation below ⬇

 ## Documentation